ShashikiranP-Sahyadri-ECE/Edge/README.md

 ```bash
 npm install -g edge-impulse-cli
 ```
+This allows you to use commands like `edge-impulse-data-forwarder`.

 ![3](https://github.com/user-attachments/assets/c96669d6-4c6d-4ee3-a97f-b1e718253375)

-This allows you to use commands like `edge-impulse-data-forwarder`.
+Here select Devices and you will see different sources to collect data (like phone, Computer or development board) and select connect to development boards.

 ---